Attendance Policies

 Tardies defined:

 In grades Kg-5th, a tardy will be assessed for any student who misses 59 minutes or less of either half of the school day.
-In grades 6-12, a tardy is determined as 14 minutes, or less, from the start of a class, or after break.
+In grades 6-12, a tardy is determined as 14 minutes, or less, from the start of a class.
 Classroom doors will be closed at the bell.
 Tardiness will be recorded by the classroom teacher.

 Tardiness is detrimental to the learning environment of the classroom.
-Students who miss work due to tardiness may not be allowed to make up the work.
+Students who miss classwork due to tardiness may not be allowed to make up the work.

 Excessive tardiness may indicate a more detrimental pattern of behavior that can disrupt the student’s learning and/or the learning of his/her classmates.
-With excessive tardiness the student also runs the risk of receiving an incomplete in the above-mentioned course(s) and/or further disciplinary action, such as refusal of breaks, etc. Excessive tardiness may result in a student being placed on contract.
+With excessive tardiness the student also runs the risk of receiving an incomplete in the above-mentioned course(s) and/or further disciplinary action.

 Kindergarten - 5th grade policy: